wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-gemini.md

 >
 > This was true figuratively speaking, but in reality - and your scientific knowledge will very soon enable you to understand this - a single living cell of each species, male and female, is all that is required to recreate a whole being.
 This is something like the first living cell of a fetus in the womb of its mother, which already possesses all the information needed to create a human being right down to the color of its eyes and hair.
 This was a colossal task, but it was completed on time.

+Noah's Ark - a spacecraft meant to preserve genetic material

 > The spacecraft had three sections:
 >
 >> ...and the door of the ark shalt thou set in the side thereof; with lower, second, and third stories shalt thou make it.
 Genesis 6: 16.

-Noah's Ark - a spacecraft with three sections
+The spacecraft had multiple sections

 ## The Great Flood